‘Compassionate’ paramedic died after crash during motorbike training course

 In a statement read at the hearing lorry driver John Bennett, who was carrying a load of slates, said he suddenly saw a motorbike coming towards him in the middle of his lane and he had no time to react.
 His lorry crashed over a stone wall into a field and ended on its side.

-Mark Pell sadly died in hospital following a five vehicle collision on the A5
+Mark Pell sadly died in hospital following a five vehicle collision on the A5 Mark Pell sadly died in hospital following a five-vehicle collision on the A5

-In trying to avoid a collision Mr Daly’s BMW hit a 4×4 vehicle towing a trailer and he, too, was injured.
+In trying to avoid a collision Mr Daly’s BMW hit a 4x4 vehicle towing a trailer and he, too, was injured.
 Despite having fractured his pelvis he gave first-aid instructions to passers-by who went to Mr Pell’s assistance, and John Gittins, senior coroner for North Wales East and Central, commended him for his actions “in a very difficult scenario”.

 Recording a conclusion of a road traffic collision death, the coroner said: “For reasons which cannot be identified from the available evidence his motorcycle crossed the central white line and came into collision with the HGV.”
 Mr Pell’s father Roger said his son “had always wanted to help others from a young age”.